Living with myeloma

 About living with myeloma

 Coping with myeloma is physically and emotionally demanding.
 But with treatment, many people are now living longer and better lives.
-There may be long periods when the cancer is in remission.
+There may be long periods when the cancer is under control.
 There are different things you can do to look after yourself.

 Get enough rest

 Rest is important.
-You use up a lot more energy when you are coping with the symptoms of myeloma or recovering from treatment.
+You use up a lot more energy when you are coping with symptoms or recovering from treatment.
 Here are some tips to help you get enough rest:

-• Get a good night’s sleep – we have more information about managing sleeping problems.
+• Get a good night’s sleep – we have more information about sleeping problems and tips to improve your sleep.

 • Ask family members or friends to help out.
 This could be helping with household tasks, cooking or shopping.